What is fanconi anaemia (FA)?

 What is the treatment for Fanconi anaemia?

-Currently there is no “cure” available for Fanconi anaemia.
+Currently there is no “cure” available for FA.
 It is hoped that in the near future gene therapy will be used to cure the disease.
-Once a diagnosis of Fanconi anaemia has been made, patients should be monitored for the development of bone marrow failure (aplastic anaemia) which eventually occurs in the majority of FA patients.
+Once a diagnosis of FA has been made, patients should be monitored for the development of bone marrow failure (aplastic anaemia) which eventually occurs in the majority of FA patients.
 Bone marrow transplantation can restore marrow function to FA patients who develop this life threatening complication.
 However, bone marrow transplantation does not remove the risk of developing other malignancies, particularly of the oral cavity, and FA patients should have an individualised screening program to monitor for the development of malignancies.

-FA is a very rare genetic disorder.
+FA is a very rare genetic disorder

 - Accuracy in diagnosis is crucial and requires sophisticated expertise.